 Calculate tons of cooling capacity equation: Tons = BTU/hr, ÷ 12,000

 As a rule of thumb, you need to know at least three of these values in order to calculate the load: Flow rate (& fluid type), Inlet temperature, outlet temperature, and heat load or tonnage required.
-Going back to our example of a “10 ton” chiller requirement, we will provide some more solid information: Flow = 20gpm; ΔT = 10°F; Fluid is 30% ethylene glycol; Leaving fluid requested at 35°F — Our equation will look like this:
+Going back to our example of a 10-ton chiller requirement, we will provide some more solid information: Flow = 20gpm; ΔT = 10°F; fluid is 30% ethylene glycol; and leaving fluid requested at 35°F. Our equation will look like this:

 Q = 7.68 tons

-So in this case, the correct selection would be our STACT11S (11HP) air cooled scroll process chiller.
+So, in this case, the correct selection would be our STACT11S (11HP) air-cooled scroll process chiller.
 This unit will produce just under 8 tons at design.
 There would not be much of a safety factor at these conditions, but it will still handle the duty.
-Hopefully this helps to clear up some of the confusion in choosing a type of chiller system.
-Thanks for reading.
-Still looking for help on how to best calculate process chiller loads?
-Check out our technical library or contact Smart Family of Cooling Products today!
+Hopefully, this will help to clear up some of the confusion about choosing a chiller system.
+Still, looking for help on how to best calculate process chiller loads?
+If you don’t have a chiller tonnage calculator, check out our technical library or contact Smart Family of Cooling Products today!

 STACT9S scroll chiller